Ridaura Side Effects

-Applies to auranofin: oral capsule
+Applies to auranofin: oral capsule.

-Get emergency medical help if you have any of these signs of an allergic reaction while taking auranofin (the active ingredient contained in Ridaura) hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 black, bloody, or tarry stools; or

-Less serious side effects of auranofin may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.